Firebase CRUD operations with JavaScript and jQuery

 Add Data

-var key = firebase.database().ref().child('movies').push(data).key;
+const key = firebase.database().ref().child('movies').push(data).key;

-In the above code we are getting the reference of DB from firebase.database().ref().
+In the above code, we are getting the reference of DB from firebase.database().ref().
 And then going to the movies node by .child(‘movies’) where we are going to save the new data.

 And then pushing it to the node by .push(data).
 This saves the data to Firebase and returns the newly created object reference.